rmcgibbo/mongo-task/README.md

 output_files:
     - output.gz

-task:
+job:
     - source activate py3
     - echo HELLO > output
     - gzip output
 ```

-You also need to specify some secret environment variables for connecting
+You might also need to specify some secret environment variables for connecting
 to the DB and S3.
 Put them in a file named `.env`

 ```